In this Article

 3. Exercise Ball

 An exercise ball is a fun addition to your workout routine, and it can double as a chair if you’re a working mom.
 Sit at the centre of the ball with your feet flat on the ground, and knees bent.
 Use your feet to roll back and forth, or just bounce up and down gently on the exercise ball.
 Rolling on the ball and gentle bouncing are some good exercises to induce labour at 38 weeks as the bouncing motion can help position the baby for a natural birth.
+However, you should take extreme care with this exercise because balancing can be tough during the last few weeks of pregnancy, and there is a risk of falling if not done with help.

 4. Kegel Exercises